geokyr/ece-ntua-structure-and-electrical-properties-of-materials/README.md

 ## Semester Project

 The semester project aimed at giving a practical insight on the electrical properties of materials.
-The project was divided into five questions, that covered the topics that follow.
+The project was divided into five problems, that covered the topics that follow.

 - Energy Gaps in Semiconductors
 - Fermi-Dirac Distribution
 - Electron and Hole Density in Semiconductors
 - Law of Mass Action
 - Electron Density in Impure Semiconductors

+To solve some of the problems, [MATLAB](https://www.mathworks.com/products/matlab.html) was used, to simulate scenarios and produce graphs.

 ## Lab Assignments